 Compliance Framework Mappings

-ConstantX evaluations produce evidence that maps mechanically to the major agentic AI risk frameworks.
-Every verdict carries a threat_id and asi_codes linking it to the documented threat and the framework codes it exercises.
+ConstantX assurance engagements produce evidence that maps mechanically to the major agentic AI risk frameworks.
+Every adversarial verdict carries a threat_id and asi_codes linking it to the documented threat and the framework codes it exercises.
 Auditors can trace in either direction: framework code to verdict, or verdict to framework code.

 Frameworks